readyready15728/misc/awakemud-notes.md

 * Bunny at Circuit Couriers offers work.
 * Miyoko at Dante's Inferno (Ninth Hell) offers work.
 * Harold Moore at Dante's Inferno (Ninth Hell) offers work.
+* Harold Moore's quest for lost items requires going to the Bradenton, the staircase at the northernmost part of the Moonlight Mall and a back room in the Blue Wyvern.
 * Don Giuseppe Bonanno at the OldTown station in Tacoma (Den of Thieves') offers work.
 * Pherrik (quest target) can be found on the dance floor of Dante's (Fourth